MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 - Set the Group Policy **User Configuration** &gt; **Administrative Templates** &gt; **Windows Components** &gt; **Windows Update** &gt; **Remove access to use all Windows Update features** to **Enabled** and then set **Computer Configurations** to **0 (zero)**.

-You can turn off automatic updates by doing one of the following.
+You can turn off automatic updates by doing the following.
 This is not recommended.

 - Add a REG_DWORD value named **AutoDownload** to **HKEY_LOCAL_MACHINE\\Software\\Microsoft\\Windows\\CurrentVersion\\WindowsStore\\WindowsUpdate** and set the value to 5.